leolanese/Angular-Zoneless-Signals/README.md

 ## Change-Detection Works with Signals in Zoneless Angular

 ✅  Signals are reactive primitives.
-When you update a signal (ej. counter.set(counter() + 1)), `Angular will automatically trigger change-detection for any component that reads that signal` in its template or in a computed/effect.
+When we update a signal (ej. counter.set(counter() + 1)), `Angular will automatically trigger change-detection for any component that reads that signal` in its template or in a computed/effect.
 ✅  `Zoneless mode means Angular does NOT monkey-patch async APIs` (like setTimeout, XHR, etc.) to auto-trigger change detection. `Instead, Angular only runs change detection when`:
 - An `input changes`
 - An `event` handler (ej. click()) runs